Is Your Baby Getting Enough Breast Milk?

 My baby wants to feed again right after a feed.
 Am I making enough milk?

 Almost always, yes.
 Newborns feed 8–12 times in 24 hours, and cluster feeding — back-to-back sessions, often in the evening — is a normal way they signal your body to make more milk.
-As long as wet diapers and weight gain are on track, frequent feeding is a sign the system is working, not failing.
+As long as wet nappies and weight gain are on track, frequent feeding is a sign the system is working, not failing.

 I pumped and only got a small amount.
 Does that mean my supply is low?